Best Image Sizes for Blogs in 2026: A Practical Guide for Speed, SEO, and Quality

 Key performance relationships:

-- High-resolution images without responsive rules waste bandwidth
+- High-resolution images without responsive rules waste mobile bandwidth

 Common Image Size Mistakes Bloggers Still Make